AgileThought Virtual Community

 Who Should Attend:

-Everyone is welcome to participate, but this will be particularly helpful for:
+Anyone is welcome to join, but this will be particularly helpful for:

 *Note: The virtual Zoom link for our event will be sent upon registration